If you learn one thing from this blog, let it be this: The progestins in hormonal birth control are not progesterone.

 How to get more progesterone

-You’ve probably heard good things about progesterone.
-It’s beneficial for mood and hair.
-It boosts thyroid hormone, promotes sleep, and clears skin.
+Progesterone is beneficial for mood and hair.
+It boosts thyroid hormone and promotes sleep.

 There are only two ways to get real, natural progesterone:

 - Take bioidentical progesterone.
 Bioidentical means human-identical.
 It’s made in the lab from yam sterols (like all hormone replacement), but it’s made to be actual progesterone—not drospirenone or another progestin.
 Bioidentical progesterone’s molecular structure looks like progesterone in the diagram above.
 You can detect it on a blood test for progesterone (try detecting drospirenone on a blood test!).
-Bioidentical progesterone is the progesterone used in fertility treatment (at very high dose).
-It’s also available as Prometrium, natural progesterone cream, and compounded HRT (see Natural Progesterone is a Safer Kind of HRT).
+Bioidentical progesterone is the progesterone used in fertility treatment.
+It’s also available as Prometrium capsules, natural progesterone cream, or compounded hormone replacement.
 Bioidentical progesterone is not effective as birth control.

 I hope this clears up some confusion about progesterone and progestins.
 Please ask me more in the comments below!